stormpath/express-stormpath/docs/registration.rst

   request directly.
 - ``res``: The Express response object.
 This can be used to modify the HTTP response directly.
-- ``next``: The callback to call when you either want to return an error, or want the registration to continue processing.
-I.e. if you call this callback with an error then the form will stop on that.
-But if you call it without any arguments, then the form will just continue processing like normally.
+- ``next``: The callback to call after you have done your custom work.
+If you call this with an error then we immediately return this error to the user and form processing stops.
+But if you call it without an error, then our library will continue to process the form and respond with the default behavior.

 In the example below, we'll use the ``preRegistrationHandler`` to validate that the user doesn't enter an email domain that is restricted::